wpmetabox/docsv2/docs/installation.md

 ## Next steps

-Now you have everything ready, you may be wondering what to learn next.
-We strongly recommend following step-by-step guides in the "Getting started" category.

-When you're familiar with Meta Box, you might want to go to the [Advanced](/category/advanced/) category.
-And if you need to know how a field or an extension work, please go to their docs under [Field types](/fields/) or [Extensions](/category/extensions/) categories.
-You can also search for the things you need, sometimes it helps you find the exact docs faster.
+Now you have everything ready!

-For now, as most WordPress websites require custom post types, let's [learn how to create them](/custom-post-types/).
+As most WordPress websites require custom post types, let's [learn how to create them](/custom-post-types/).